Samuel Courtauld (art collector): Personal life

 He declined a peerage in 1937.

 Family

 Samuel Courtauld married Elizabeth Theresa Frances Kelsey on 20 June 1901.
 The children from this marriage included Sydney Elizabeth Courtauld (1902-1954), who married the politician Rab Butler and was the mother of Richard C. Butler and Adam Butler.

 Samuel's younger brother, Stephen Courtauld, was also an arts patron and is remembered for his work on restoring Eltham Palace.

-Augustine Courtauld (1904-1959), Samuel's cousin, was an explorer, noted for his pioneering observations of the climate of the ice cap of Greenland.
+Samuel's cousin, Augustine Courtauld (1904-1959), was an explorer, noted for his pioneering observations of the climate of the ice cap of Greenland.